rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

 In this step, you will create the certificates to authenticate your Thing with AWS IoT.
 Although you can perform these steps using the AWS Console, customers will typically use the AWS CLI or API.

-You will need to retrieve the [Root CA Certificate](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) from Symantec.

 *WARNING*: When creating a new certificate with AWS IoT, the generated Public and Private keys can only be retrieved directly after creation.

 When you authenticate with AWS IoT, the service receives the certificate and verifies that the certificate was signed with the private key to determine that the certificate is not falsified.